 Understanding the Simple Past Tense: Weak Verbs in Dutch

-To form the simple past tense of weak verbs, you combine the verb stem with specific endings: -te(n) or -de(n).
-For example: werkte (worked), maakte (made).
+To form the simple past tense of weak verbs in Dutch, you add -te(n) or -de(n) to the stem of the verb.
+For example:

-• Express sequences of actions that occurred one after another.
+• Used to narrate a sequence of actions that happened one after another.

-• Talk about habits or repeated actions in the past.
+• Expresses habits or actions that used to happen regularly in the past.

 ikwerktevoeldewachtteopende